Security & Trust

 L1 - Network layer

-Outbound-only from agent - no inbound rules on agent host
+Agent initiates all communication outward - no inbound rules on agent host

 Private subnets for all control plane services